 Welcome to the website of the Darien Fire/EMS Department.
 Darien is located in southwest Walworth County.
 The Darien Fire Department was organized in April 1916, under the leadership of Chief H.J.
 Heyer.
-Today the Darien Fire/EMS Department has thirty-eight paid on call members.
-The Darien Fire/EMS Department provides service to a fifty eight square mile area.
+Today the Darien Fire/EMS Department has thirty paid on call members.
+The Darien Fire/EMS Department provides service to an approximately thirty six square mile area.
 Again, thank you for visiting us online.
 If you have any questions please feel free to contact us.

 Do You Have What It Takes?